micsupasun/hackathon/product_promotion/README.md

 # product promotion
 ## Project objectives
-This project wants to predict product promotion using the APRIORI model.
+This project wants to predict product promotion using the APRIORI model for the Wongnai Hackathon.
 1. Analyst and clean data are used to prepare and predict the model.
 2. Predict data with the APRIORI model.